catapult-project/catapult/web_page_replay_go/README.md

 ### Record mode
 * Terminal 1:

   Start wpr in record mode.
-Use --cert_type to choose default rsa or ecdsa files, or provide them directly with --https_cert_file and --https_key_file parameters.
+By default wpr uses both rsa and ecdsa certificates, or provide your certificate directly with --https_cert_file and --https_key_file parameters.

   ```shell